makerdao/community/governance/votes/Executive vote - August 18, 2023.md

 c.
 Distribution and proceeds from the sale of any assets shall be settled in the Computershare Settlement Account
 ```

-An IPFS hash of this DAO Resolution is `QmUNrCwKK2iK2ki5Spn97jrTCDKqFjDZWKk3wxQ2psgMP5` and a pinned version can be viewed [here](https://ipfs.io/ipfs/QmUNrCwKK2iK2ki5Spn97jrTCDKqFjDZWKk3wxQ2psgMP5).
+The IPFS hash of this DAO Resolution is `QmUNrCwKK2iK2ki5Spn97jrTCDKqFjDZWKk3wxQ2psgMP5` and a pinned version can be viewed [here](https://ipfs.io/ipfs/QmUNrCwKK2iK2ki5Spn97jrTCDKqFjDZWKk3wxQ2psgMP5).

 ### Transfer Spark Protocol Admin Controls